nghetrung/nghetrung.github.io/index.md

 In this project, I applied different machine learning and data preprocessing approaches to detect misinformation about climate change.
 The project has 3 main phases:

-1. Data Collection
-   After building different models and getting low quality results, I decided to crawl additional article about climate change from trusted websites.
+1. Data Collection: After building different models and getting low quality results, I decided to crawl additional article about climate change from trusted websites.
 Then I performed multiple text proprocessing steps to prepare for model building phase.
-2. Model Building
+2. Model Building: Apply different machine learning models
-3. Model Evaluating
+3. Model Evaluating: Evaluate and compare model performances

 ---
 ### NLP Assignments